 A Pair of Amazing Art Centers

 In addition to public art and galleries, Grand Junction boasts a couple of superb art museums.
-The Western Colorado Center for the Arts, often called The Art Center, is dedicated to improving the region’s quality of life by displaying more than 25 rotating art exhibitions, housing a permanent art collection, and offering a wide range of educational programs for adults and children.
-The Colorado Mesa University Art Gallery, known as 437CO, sits on the northern edge of downtown Grand Junction and features regular exhibitions by guest artists as well as students attending the university’s fine arts program.
+The Western Colorado Center for the Arts, often called The Art Center, is dedicated to enhancing the region’s quality of life by displaying more than 25 rotating art exhibitions, housing a permanent art collection, and offering a wide range of educational art programs for adults and children.
+The Colorado Mesa University Art Gallery, known as 437CO, sits on the northern edge of Downtown Grand Junction and features regular exhibitions by guest artists as well as students attending the university’s fine arts program.

 Are you inspired to take the step from admiring art to creating your own?
 Grand Junction has plenty of fun and uniwque options to get you started, no matter which medium you fancy.